projectriff/riff/docs/riff_application_create.md

 ### Options

 ```
+  -a, --argument stringArray           build template arguments in a NAME=value form.
+Valid arguments will vary based on the build template
+      --build-template string          build template to apply (default "cnb")
       --dry-run                        don't create resources but print yaml representation on stdout
       --env stringArray                environment variable expressed in a 'key=value' format
       --env-from stringArray           environment variable created from a source reference; see command help for supported formats